mazdak186/mazdakportfolio/_posts/2019-10-10-Regression-ML.md

 </div>

-Next we will look at the compGenNum.
+Next we will look at the *compGenNum* dataframe.
 It also holds some NaN values, but it is a numerical attribute so we can replace them with zeroes and keep the column.
 We can also remove the Grand Total column as it is a redundant attribute.

 ```python
 #replace NaN values with zeroes